pnilan/pnilan/README.md

 By combining my background in civil engineering and my passion for software engineering, I bring a unique perspective to problem solving and a commitment to efficiency.

 Interested in chatting?
-Message me here or on [LinkedIn](https://linkedin.com/in/patricknilan).
+Message me on [LinkedIn](https://linkedin.com/in/patricknilan).

 ## Favorite Technologies
 ![Javascript](https://img.shields.io/badge/JavaScript-323330?style=for-the-badge&logo=javascript&logoColor=F7DF1E)